arkhn/data-challenge/readme.md

 ## Deliverables

-The candidate is asked to provide a self-contained and sustainable solution to help physicians monitor some constants of their patients during their stay.
+The candidate is asked to provide a self-contained and sustainable solution to help physicians study some constants of their patients during their stay.
 Some attention to performance is expected.
 The physicians targeted are anesthetists or resuscitators.
 The vital signs they are interested in are : Blood Pressure, SpO2, Heart Rate, Respiratory Rate and can be any other relevant observation proposed by the candidate.
-The laboratory measurements are Alk Phosphate, Calcium, Epoetin alfa.
 This data must be monitored with regard to patient demographic data (id, gender, age, medical comments).
-Physicians expect to be alerted when these levels are critical.
+Physicians expect to be alerted when these levels reach critical values.
 Finally, they also expressed the need to access the content of patients prescriptions easily.

+## Extra
+Other laboratory measurements to monitor : Alk Phosphate, Calcium, Epoetin alfa.

 ```
 NB: Even though we expect results as support to the discussion, we also care about the approach